 LATAM Peru has issued an interesting fare for nonstop business class travel between Madrid and Lima.
-For just €541, you can cross the Atlantic Ocean twice in a lie-flat business class seat.
-This fare is valid for all travel that ends before June 30, 2021.
+For €963 you can cross the Atlantic Ocean twice in a lie-flat business class seat.
+Flights are available in November and December 2021.

 Worldwide travel restrictions are in place to slow the spread of Covid-19.
 We strongly recommend gathering detailed information about the travel and quarantine restrictions that apply to your desired origin and destination.

 A good start is the International Air Transport Association (IATA) website.
 It provides current updates on a country’s immigration policies.
 Even better, the Covid-19 Travel Regulations Map is one of the most useful tools you can find.

 LATAM sells these tickets for €963 on their website, but offers no regulations to ease rebooking or cancellations.
 There, you can as wells check out the prices of online travel agencies, which charge up to €70 less.

 You can expect a LATAM Boeing 787, with 2-2-2 seating upfront carrying you across the Atlantic.

 Fare rules for this deal are rather specific.
 Tickets are officially on sale until September 28, 2021 and all travel has to be completed by December 31, 2021.
 On this day, your inbound flight needs to land in Europe.
 In addition, a minimum stay of seven days between departing Madrid and leaving Lima applies.

 Google Flights (instructions) displays these fares correctly (without the 20% discount being applied).
 You can buy tickets directly on LATAM’s website.
 If you use our calendar above, the discount code will be directly applied – we really couldn’t have made it any easier for you.